There are very few places in this World which we have still left as Mother Nature intended it to be – Bostwana is one of them.

 Kwara Reserve, Botswana: The Kawara reserve boasts of two fine safari camps in the : Kwara Camp and the Little Kwara Camp.

 Situated in Okavango Delta, Chobe National Park is well known for being one of the greatest wildlife destinations of Africa.
 In Chobe National Park you can see massive elephants in huge numbers.
 Besides elephants, Chobe National park is also home to a lot of other wild animals.

 Chobe is fun every day whether you are with your family, friends or spouse.
 Also whether you are driving your jeep alone, or your safari partner is your spouse or if you decided to take the route on a chopper.

-Situated in the eastern Botswana, Tuli block is a wildlife rich area and confluence of the Limpopo and Shashe Rivers.
+Situated in eastern Botswana, Tuli block is a wildlife-rich area and confluence of the Limpopo and Shashe Rivers.
 It is a region of dramatic scenery and one of the best places for bird watching in Africa.

 What are you waiting for?
 Make it to Bostwana this year!